marguskaidja/php-accessors/README.md

 * `$obj->set(['prop1' => 'value1', 'prop2' => 'value2', ..., 'propN' => 'valueN');`
 * `$obj->prop1('some value');`

-To update the value of immutable property `$prop1`:
+To update the value of isImmutable property `$prop1`:
 * `$cloned = $obj->withProp1('some value');`
 * `$cloned = $obj->with('prop1', 'some value');`
 * `$cloned = $obj->with(['prop1' => 'value1', 'prop2' => 'value2', ..., 'propN' => 'valueN');`